-CWMImport XML\file dwcControlDB dwcUserId dwcPW [PREFIX = DWCtbschema]
+CWMImport XML_file dwcControlDB dwcUserId dwcPW [PREFIX = DWCtbschema]

-XML\file The fully qualified path and file name

-(including the drive and directory) of the XML file that you want to import.
-This dwcControlDB The name of the warehouse control database into which you want to import your metadata.
+XML_file The fully qualified path and file name (including the drive and directory) of the XML file that you want to import.
+This parameter is required. dwcControlDB The name of the warehouse control database into which you want to import your metadata.
+This parameter is required. dwcUserId The user ID that you use to connect to the warehouse control database.
+This parameter is required. dwcPW The user password that you use to connect to the warehouse control database.
 This parameter is required.

-dwcUserId The user ID that you use to connect to the

-warehouse control database.
-This

-dwcPW The user password that you use to connect

-to the warehouse control database.
-This

-[PREFIX=DWCtbschema] The database schema name for the Data

-Warehouse Center system tables.
+[PREFIX=DWCtbschema] The database schema name for the Data Warehouse Center system tables.
 If no value for PREFIX= is specified, the default schema name is IWH.
 This parameter is optional.